Cracko298/ISZ-NEX-Dumps/README.md

 # ISZ-NEX-Dumps

 ## Current Status:
-- USA Sits at 4 Dumpers.
+- USA Sits at 5 Dumpers (and thr most dumps).
-- EUR Sits at 4 Dumpers (and the most Dumps).
+- EUR Sits at 4 Dumpers.
 - JPN Sits at 1 Dumpers (and the least Dumps).

 ## THE COMMUNITY NEEDS YOU!